FK TSC: Name changes

-Club colors and crest
+Club colours and crest

-The club's original colors were green and white, but later replaced by blue.
+The club's original colours were green and white, but later replaced by blue.
 The lion on the crest is the coat of arms of Bačka Topola, which comes from the coat of arms of Pál Kray who was a nobleman in the town in 18th century.

 Stadium

-The home field of TSC was the City Stadium, which held 4,000 people.
+The home ground of TSC was the City Stadium, which held 4,000 people.
 Construction of the stadium was finished in the 1930s.
 In 2017, TSC announced its intentions to build a new 4,500-seat stadium.
 From the 2018–19 to the 2021–22 season, because of the construction of the new stadium, the club's home games were played in City Stadium in Senta.
 On 3 September 2021 the TSC Arena was opened by the match against Ferencváros.

+Supporters

-The official supporters group of the club is the Blue Betyárs.
+The official supporters group of the club are the Blue Betyárs.